Generic name: acyclovir [ ay-SYE-kloe-vir ]

 - You may eat and drink while the tablet is in placed on your upper gums.

-- Drink more liquids if your mouth becomes dry while using acyclovir.
+- Drink more liquids if your mouth becomes dry while using this medicine.

-- Avoid chewing gums, touching or pressing the tablet after it is placed, wearing upper dentures, or brushing your teeth while using acyclovir.
+- Avoid chewing gums, touching or pressing the tablet after it is placed, wearing upper dentures, or brushing your teeth while using this medicine.

 - Do not remove the tablet if it sticks to your upper gum.
 If the tablet does not stick or falls off of your upper gum within the first 6 hours that you have applied, use the same tablet and place it back onto your upper gum.
 If it still does not stick, replace it with a new tablet.